Kharmela Mindanao

 • How many cores do you need per processor?

 Your answer will depend on what you'll use the server for.
-The choice between a single or double processor is a huge factor in determining cost.
+Choosing between a single or double processor is a huge factor in determining cost.

 Server Processors - Intel Xeon